suman2025-kiit/quananon/README.md

 $ python tQMLSAM_train.py model-name

 The command-line argument model-name can be either tQMLSAM_test' or 'tQMLSAM_train'.
 The pre-trained models are located in the QSAM/model/ directory.

+# The lightweight tQML model (tQMLTKSAM) is running using the following details :
+#Use the following code for model testing:
+$ python tQMLSAM_test.py model-name
+tQMLTKSAM Model